AG7GN/images/README.md

 - OPTIONAL: Speakers attached to Pi's built-in audio jack if you want to monitor the radio's TX and/or RX on the Pi's speakers
 - Familiarity with the Pi's Terminal application, basic LINUX commands and the use of `sudo`

-This procedure assumes the operating user is __pi__ and pi's home directory is __/home/pi__ and that user __pi__ has passwordless sudo privileges (the default).
-Adjust as necessary if this is not the case.
+This image uses the default configuration for user __pi__:  pi's home directory is __/home/pi__ and user __pi__ has passwordless __sudo__ privileges.
+The desktop automatically starts without requiring a password for user __pi__.

 ## Changes and Notes

 - Uses the latest Debian 10 (Buster) Raspberry Pi OS
-- Fldigi, Flmsg, Flamp, Flarq are installed and minimally configured to enable use with PulseAudio and 2 radios.
-You must set your call sign and name in the Fldigi settings.
+- Fldigi, Flmsg, Flamp, Flarq are installed and minimally configured to use PulseAudio and 1 or 2 radios.
+You must set your call sign and name, among other things, in the Fldigi and Flmsg settings.
-- Flrig is installed and configured for use with 2 radios, but it is not visible on the __Hamradio__ menu by default.
+- Flrig is installed and configured for use with 1 or 2 radios, but it is not visible on the __Hamradio__ menu by default.
 See the __Editing the Main Menu__ section for information on customizing the menu.
-- Direwolf is installed and configured for use with PulseAudio and 2 radios.
+- Direwolf is installed and configured for use with PulseAudio with 1 or 2 radios.
 - RMS Gateway software is installed but unconfigured and disabled.
 RMS Gateway allows the Pi to be used as a Winlink gateway (requires special Sysop account from winlink.org)
 - Added menu items to toggle on and off TX and RX audio monitoring.
-This only works if you have speakers connected to your Pi's built-in audio jack.
+This only works if you have speakers connected to your Pi's built-in audio jack or your HDMI monitor has speakers.
 - Added a menu item and GUI to make it easier to install and update various ham applications.
-- Changed Pi configuration to recognize and use a DS3231 Real Time Clock module, if installed.
+- Recognizes and enables a DS3231 Real Time Clock module, if installed.
 - Installed and enabled a script to restart or shutdown the Pi if the DigiLink button is pressed (Rev __DS__ boards only).
 If the button is pressed for 2 <= *t* < 5 seconds then released, the Pi will reboot.
 If the button is pressed for *t* >= 5 seconds then released, the Pi will shutdown.
 Note that the GPIO jumper on the DigiLink board must be installed in the '26' position for this to work.
 If you want to use GPIO 13 or 6 instead (by moving the DigiLink GPIO jumper), you can edit the `/usr/local/bin/shutdown_button.py` file and set the `use_button` variable to 13 or 6 respectively.
-- Adjusted PulseAudio configuration to take advantage of PulseAudio running as a [systemd/User](https://wiki.archlinux.org/index.php/Systemd/User) service now (a new feature in Buster).
+- Adjusted PulseAudio configuration to take advantage of PulseAudio running as a [systemd/User](https://wiki.archlinux.org/index.php/Systemd/User) service now (a new feature in Raspbian Buster).
 For those interested in the details, the new way to stop or restart PulseAudio is to run the following in the Terminal (note that `sudo` is not used with these commands):

 		systemctl --user stop pulseaudio
 		systemctl --user restart pulseaudio

 	As a typical user, you should not have to use these commands.
 - Watchdog service is enabled.
 If the Pi locks up, it should automatically reboot within 10 seconds.
+- The __initialize-pi.sh__ script does a more complete job in removing various Fldigi suite personalizations.

 ## Installation

 1. Assemble the DigiLink board and install it and the Fe-Pi audio board onto the Pi.
-1. [Download the image](https://drive.google.com/open?id=1XJeDUGsgsp8E2pPRP1rOah9VthoWV_pe) from my Google Drive.
+1. [Download the image](https://drive.google.com/open?id=1GSJn-cxl9z5Pm35Qp75qqbQATwEAuBj5) from my Google Drive.
+Click the __Download__ button when prompted with the "Whoops!
+There was a problem with the preview." window.
 1. Burn the image to your SD card by following the ["Writing an image to the SD card"](https://www.raspberrypi.org/documentation/installation/installing-images/)  instructions.
-(Ignore the "Download the image" section on that web page.)
+Since you've already downloaded the image in the previous step, ignore the "Download the image" section on that web page.
 1. Insert the MicroSD card into the Pi and power it on.
-1. Ignore the "CMA_ALLOC" error that appears on the screen at boot-up.
-This is a known problem and does not affect operation.
-It is fixed in the software update issued 11 July 2019, which you'll apply in the next step.

 ## First Time Boot-up Instructions

-1. You'll notice the first time you start the Pi with this image that it immediately reboots when the desktop appears.
+1. You'll notice the first time you start the Pi with this image that it immediately reboots within a few seconds of the desktop appearing.
 This is normal behavior and is caused by a script that runs on first boot that resets the VNC and SSH client and server keys among other things.
 This happens only at the first boot-up.
 1. Once the desktop appears, open a Terminal window and run this command:

 		sudo raspi-config